 Recently, Google brought the option to link multiple service areas to your Google My Business listing as a separate listing from your physical business location.
 We get this question a lot: “I serve clients nationwide.”
 Set your service area to a region, city or zip code, and apply multiple service areas if you have more than one, so Google can rank them equally.

 As business has become increasingly virtual, optimizing your Google My Business listing is more important than ever.
-Since we can’t meet in person, having an online presence is crucial.
 Claim your company so you can manage information about your company, see what others are saying about you, and a whole lot more.
-Therefore, in 2021, boost your online presence to boost your SEO rankings.
+Do not leave your business’s success to change, sign up for our Google My Business Management Services so you can be ahead of your competition.